 The exponential growth of utility-scale solar and wind farms—which rely on intermittent sources for their power—is pushing similar growth in battery storage to supply power when the sun is down and the wind is calm.
 Just as aerial and GIS data help with site planning for these generating systems, it can inform the placement of battery storage.

-Many solar farms occupy large acreages, meaning there are many possible locations for the batteries.
+Many commercial solar farms occupy large acreages, meaning there are many possible locations for the batteries.
 One consideration is the location of power substations.
 A distance of as little as two miles between the storage location and the substation can mean a power loss of around 5%.
 This decreases the power available and raises the cost per megawatt hour for every MWh generated, to make up for the loss.

 Aerial photography can clearly show the location of substations and power grids, allowing planners to estimate distances and any related power loss during transit.